BabylonJS/Documentation/content/snippets/gamelets/Geodesic_Code.md

     "face":[ //Array of vertex indices in form [index0, index1, index2] };
 ```
 So far when mapping the primary triangle to each icosahedron face some vertex positions are repeated.
-These are those of the original icosahedron vertices and any that lie along the edges of the icosahedron.
+These the original icosahedron vertices plus any that lie along the edges of the icosahedron.
 We need to ensure there are no repeats in  GDmnDATA.vertex.
 For the original icosahedron vertices we add the positions from its IDATA.

 We need to know using Fig 2 above and Table 1 for the Geodesic Math page which icosahedron faces are adjacent and which rotations between faces give the shared GD(m, n) facet vertices.
 We therefore add to the IDATA and GDmnDATA objects.